 These chewy, gooey, Salted Chocolate Chip Cookies are adapted from the notoriously awesome Milk Bar in New York City.
 These glorious cookies are hands down THE BEST chocolate chip cookies we have ever made or eaten.
 They have the perfect crispy edged, chewy-in-the-middle texture thanks to a couple not-so-secret ingredients.

-Next, you’ll beat in an egg and some vanilla extract.
+Next, you'll beat in an egg and some vanilla extract (PHOTO 2).
 The dry ingredients are next.
-Add flour, salt, baking powder, baking soda, and the final not-so-secret ingredient, nonfat milk powder.
-Next, dump in an entire bag of chocolate chips, and stir.
-There’s your dough!
+Add flour, salt, baking powder, baking soda, and the final not-so-secret ingredient, nonfat milk powder (PHOTO 3).
+Next, dump in an entire bag of chocolate chips, and stir (PHOTOS 4-5).
+There's your dough!
 Easy peasy.

-Scoop out the dough using an ice cream or cookie scoop.
-You’ll need different sizes depending on the size of cookies you want to make.
-For smaller cookies I use this medium Oxo cookie scoop, a #40 which yields 1 1/2 tablespoon sized balls.
-For large cookies I use this Oxo ice cream scoop which is a #12 size, with a 2 1/2 fluid ounce capacity.
-Although the originally recipe doesn’t call for it, I add a bit of coarse sea salt on top to finish them off.
+Scoop out the dough using an ice cream or cookie scoop (PHOTO 6).
+Although the originally recipe doesn't call for it, I add a bit of coarse sea salt on top to finish them off.
 Thus you have salted chocolate chip cookies instead of just plain chocolate chips.
 Trust me, that minor addition makes a huge difference in flavor!

 Depending on the size of your scoops, the cookies will bake either 9-ish minutes per sheet for small cookies, or 14-ish minutes for large ones.
 More details on bake time are included in the recipe below.
 Whether large or small, these cookies always seem the have the perfect texture!